It’s funny how some dangling threads in my weaving life can be unexpectedly connected by a wonderful coincidence.

-Annie seemed to sense, knowing my love of red, black and white, that at least some of these colors would come into play during the workshop, and dressed to match!
-She is weaving one of the tablero influenced patterns and made a beautiful band by repeating the one motif along the entire length rather than creating a sampler of the various patterns I had provided.
+Annie seemed to sense, knowing my love of red, black and white, that at least some of these colors would come into play, and dressed to match!
+She is weaving one of the tablero influenced patterns and made a beautiful band by repeating the one motif along the entire length rather than creating a sampler of a variety of patterns.
 Maybe we will see something like this appear on one of the famed and fabulous woven guitar straps which Annie creates on her inkle looms.
 Yonat, too, is a fond of making bands on inkle looms and I expect to see her intermesh creations soon.

-In the evenings after class she would sit at her inkle loom and turn out yet another original piece.
+In the evenings, she would sit at her inkle loom and turn out yet another original piece.
 I saw her start a new one using hemp.
 It was lovely to touch.

 Even if you don’t own a guitar, check out Annie’s weaverguitarstraps.com for lots of colorful inspiration for your next band project.